The Spiritual Intelligence of Scripture

 - "Be renewed in your spiritual intelligence and put on the new man, which was created according to God’s image in righteousness and true holiness."
 (Ephesians 4:23-24)

 The purpose of education is to develop a child's intelligence in light of Piaget's stages of cognitive development.
-Universities endeavor to develop more fully the many forms of human intelligence: logical, technical, artistic, musical, relational, moral, religious (in religious studies), etc. Technical rationality is a very limited form of intelligence; it applies only to logic and engineering but not in other forms of human intelligence.
+Universities endeavor to develop more fully the many forms of human intelligence: logical, technical, artistic, musical, relational, moral, religious (in religious studies), etc. Technical rationality is a very limited form of intelligence; it applies only to logic and engineering but not to other forms of human intelligence.
 Most English bible translations use “mind” or “spirit” rather than “intelligence” but in the social sciences as in education it is more common to write about intelligence than mind or spirit.

 Scriptural intelligence, like literary intelligence, requires a great familiarity of the texts.
 It takes years of study to assimilate the scriptural subculture, and it requires daily meditation rather than academic studies.
 Biblical intelligence leads to spiritual wisdom, while theology leads to cognitive wisdom; both are desirable but biblical intelligence should have the priority.